Getting Your Home Ready for Sale in the New Year

 When it comes to the actual listing it’s the photos that people look at first.
 So, does the estate agent use a professional photographer?
 You could be paying a lot of money and you’ll want the best person taking those photos.

 Try to remove or hide anything that can give away the time of year the photos were taken.
 Christmas decorations are often seen as clutter when viewed in February so if you’re getting a march on the spring market take them down for the photographer at least.

 Searching online is one of the first things potential buyers will do when they start to think about buying.
 Listing your property online with an estate agent early in the new year is a good time to start as there can be a high demand for viewings at this time.
 You’ll get some ‘window shoppers’ who just want to look at what’s around but one look at your property could turn them into serious buyers.
 You want your property to stand out compared to other similar properties in your area.

 The first viewer is unlikely to put an offer in.
 It does happen but not often.
 Try to keep your place tidy throughout the process as you never know when someone is going to ask to visit.
 Each time you get a viewing treat it as if it were the first.

-Whether you’re a first time buyer or looking to move on from your current property, it can be useful to research the current mortgage landscape beforehand.
-If you need any further advice on moving home, don’t hesitate to enquire now or speak to an expert on 03304 332 927
+Whether you’re a first-time buyer or looking to move on from your current property, it can be useful to research the current mortgage landscape beforehand.
+If you need any further advice on moving home in 2021, don’t hesitate to enquire now or speak to an expert on 03304 332 927

 The blog postings on this site solely reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.